aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ## 1) Configuring Certificate Manager on AWS

-The first step is setup a certificate on AWS Certificate Manager (ACM), so if you don't have an AWS account create it before following this step.
+The first step is setup a certificate on AWS Certificate Manager (ACM), so if you don't have an AWS account, create it before follow these steps.
 It's possible using ACM in: *Elastic Load Balancing,  Amazon CloudFront, Amazon API Gateway, AWS Elastic Beanstalk e AWS CloudFormation*.

 ### 1.1) Requesting a public certificate
-Select "Get Started" for provision certificates.
+Select *"Get Started"* for provision certificates.
 By default, public certificates are trusted by browsers and operating systems.

 ![Creating a public certificate](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image1.PNG?raw=true)